The Frank Doezema Family History

 Eventually, the Doezema PRs followed the De Wolf faction in the 1951 split and

-all eventually, except for Corniel, rejoined the
+all eventually, except for Corniel, rejoined the CRC.
+As

 Anskje was nearing death in 1927 at 90 years of age, all the children and